craftycodie/Minecraft-Early-Alpha-Server-Software/Readme.md

 Any _0x version is compatible with the same minor version. (eg, a1.0.6_03 can join an a1.0.6 server).

 ## Known Issues
-- The server GUI is broken.
-Just doesn't show anything, use the terminal instead.
-- In some really early versions, right clicking the ground with items can spawn different blocks.
-This is a client issue and cannot be fixed.
 - Pre 1.0.10, Mining blocks within the spawn protection will produce drops but not destroy the block.
 - Pre 1.0.9, clients have problems rendering distant chunks, hit F to cycle your fog to fix this.
-- Pre 1.0.10, chat isn't implemented and since furnaces don't work and you can't use /iron, there's no way to get iron*.
+- Pre 1.0.10, chat isn't implemented and since furnaces don't work and you can't use /iron, there's no way to get iron.
-  - There's actually a really convoluted way to get iron in old versions.
-Hoe some grass, it'll spawn wool.
-Make cloth boots, right click, it'll spawn iron blocks.
-Mine em with a stone pick.